 Types of Pneumatic Structures:

-It is a structure in air of width under direct pressure under envelopes or membranes, the average life of an air- supported structure is 20 to 25 years.
+It is a structure in which direct pressure under envelopes or membranes, the average life of an air-supported structure is 20 to 25 years.

 It is the structure in which air under high pressure is filled only by the supporting elements of the structure, the capability of such a structure is self-supported.